sam-k/seq-quality-trimming/README.md

 # seq-quality-trimming
 Trimming and merging reads from .ab1 Sanger sequencing files.

-Part of the [human diet quantification project](http://el.ladlab.org:8080/research/), which aims to establish a model for quantifying dietary components from DNA metabarcoding data.
+Part of the [human diet quantification project](http://el.ladlab.org:8080/), which aims to establish a model for quantifying dietary components from DNA metabarcoding data.

-### Trimming sequences
+## Sequence processing
-- Identify a segment with the highest quality using Kadane's algorithm.
+- Isolate a segment with the highest quality from the sequence.
 - Trim low-quality ends of the sequence.

-### Merging sequences
-- Align the forward and reverse PCR products.
+- Align and merge the forward/reverse PCR products.
-- Merge the two sequences.

-### Mapping sequences
 - BLAST the merged sequence.